 - Deep South: The theme of an episode that showed Southern Fried Rabbit, Backwoods Bunny, and The Dixie Fryer.

-- Early Installment Weirdness: In its original seasons Toonheads had a bit wider scope in what it showed including works from Fleischer, Hanna Barbera and Jay Ward being included as well as more obscure stunts like Nudnik and the Night of Independent Animation.
-Once the Kellner-Cohen feud began and the network had itself segmented more Toonheads pretty much only showed WB and MGM shorts.
+- In its original seasons Toonheads had a bit wider scope in what it showed including works from Fleischer, Hanna Barbera and Jay Ward being included as well as more obscure stunts like Nudnik and the Night of Independent Animation.
+Once the Kellner-Cohen feud began and the network had itself segmented more Toonheads pretty much only showed WB and MGM shorts with an occasional Fleischer (which is the version most viewers remember).

 - Pun-Based Title: On the term "Eggheads", hence the recurring egg/chicken farm motif in the bridging segments and focus on obscure cartoon trivia.